 Weekly Writers’ Hours

-Please make an appointment for an online consultation if you'd like to meet with us.
+Please make an appointment for a consultation if you'd like to meet with us.

 If you are working on a longer research or writing project, you can join a Writer’s Group to get regular support and feedback.
 We facilitate groups of about 4-5 students (you can either come to us with already-chosen groups, or contact us individually, and we will help you form a group).
 The group will meet regularly to give each other support and advice.
 A Writing Lab consultant will chair the group to ensure focused, constructive feedback, and to suggest further resources.